raliev/recommender-algorithms/README.md

 A comprehensive Streamlit application for experimenting with state-of-the-art recommendation algorithms.
 This interactive laboratory provides real-time training, visualization, and analysis of various recommender system algorithms, making it an ideal companion to the book.

+**Important:** This application is designed primarily *for use with small datasets*.
+While it can also handle larger ones, some visualizations may become less informative in that case.
+Certain algorithms may show weaker performance on very small datasets.
+Therefore, this tool is not intended to serve as a comprehensive benchmark for algorithms on full-scale datasets — that was never its purpose.
+Its main goal is academic and educational exploration.

 ![Book Cover](https://testmysearch.com/img/ra-ws.jpg)

 ## Key Features